microsoft/ivy/doc/proving.md

        apply rec[u]
 ```

-Notice that we wrote the definition as a schema rather than a simple
+Notice that we wrote the definition in curly brackets.
+This causes Ivy to
+treat it as an axioms schema, as opposed to a simple axiom.
-proposition.
-This is because it has a universally quantified variable
+We did this because the definition has a universally quantified variable
 `X` under arithmetic operators, which puts it outside the decidable
 fragment.
-Becuase this definitoin is a schema, when we want to use it,
+Because this definition is a schema, when we want to use it,
 we'll have to apply it explicitly,

 In order to admit this definition, we applied the definition